microsoft/WhatTheHack/040-JavaOnAppService/Coach/solution-00.md

 ## Notes & Guidance

-- If the pre-requisites are in place all you need to do is to run the following command from the `code/spring-petclinic` directory
+- If the pre-requisites are in place all you need to do is to run the following command from the `spring-petclinic` directory

     ```shell
     mvnw spring-boot:run